VanshikaSharma1008/Quiz-app/reflection.md

 ## Final Thoughts

 This project helped me think like a software engineer.
 I didn't just code — I designed.
 I made sure the system was modular, scalable, and easy to test.
 It gave me confidence and a strong foundation in Python, software patterns, and professional coding practices.

----

-_Project completed and successfully pushed to GitHub with comprehensive documentation and testing._